Morocco travel guide

 Getting to the city: Trains leave the airport for Casa-Voyageurs station roughly every hour between about 7am and midnight; the trip takes approximately 45 minutes.
 Most hotels will arrange airport transfers, either complimentary or for a fee.
 Taxis and rental cars are also available.

-Car rental: There are numerous car hire companies represented at the airport.
+Car rental: There are numerous car hire companies represented at the airport including Avis, Budget and Hertz.

 Airport Taxis: Taxis are freely available outside the airport terminal, operating 24 hours per day.
-Note that drivers are legally obligated to use their meters.
+The base rate for a journey to Casablanca is about $30.

 Facilities: The airport has shops, restaurants and bars, ATMs and currency exchange services, and a post office.
 There are tourist information desks, a VIP Lounge, business centre, and disabled facilities, although it is recommended that those with special needs contact their airline in advance.